When you’ve written something that is finished you have two choices:

 Sharing your practice is one way of sharing your writing journey.

 Have a look on the Dare to Write?
-Map page (coming soon), ask at school or check with your local library to see if there is a writing group or event near you.
+Map pages, ask at school or check with your local library to see if there is a writing group or event near you.

 Some ideas for sharing and shaping your work with others: